Excel Mapping Template

 You can open the Excel Import Mapping List from any of the following places:

-• The Import from Excel dialogue, which gets opened when you select Import from Excel.
+- The Import Excel/Text File dialogue, which gets opened when you select Import.

 In this example, we will open the Excel Import Mapping List from the Import from Excel dialogue.
 We use this approach because it allows us to configure the template in the same place where we want to use it.